goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

 of the ZCA.
 The Zope community has responded to this in with several rapidly deployable ZCA-derived frameworks, which implement Convention over configuration while maintaining the power of ZCA under the hood.
-Notable among these are Grok and Repoze.
+Notable among these are :term:Grok: and Repoze.
 Take a look at the recent uploads to the PyPi site, it is rare to not see several zca projects listed.

 .. _Convention over configuration: http://en.wikipedia.org/wiki/Convention_over_configuration